-Dated: May 9, 2024
+Dated: May 9, 2025

-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS OF BRI-CHEM CORP.
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS OF BRI-CHEM CORP.

-NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of Bri-Chem Corp. (the "Corporation") will be held at 12:00 p.m.
-(Edmonton time) at the Corporation's headquarters - 27075 Acheson Road, Acheson Alberta on June 20, 2024 for the following purposes:
+NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of Bri-Chem Corp. (the "Corporation") will be held at 12:00 p.m.
+(Edmonton time) at Bri-Chem's headquarters - 27075 Acheson Road, Acheson Alberta on June 20, 2025, for the following purposes:

-- 1. to receive and consider the annual audited financial statements of the Corporation for the year ended December 31, 2023 and the auditor's report thereon; - 2. to fix the number of directors at four and to elect the directors of the Corporation for the ensuing year; - 3. to appoint the auditors of the Corporation for the ensuing year, and to authorize the directors to fix their remuneration; - 4. to approve the unallocated options under Bri-Chem's stock option plan, and - 5. to transact such other business as may be properly brought before the Meeting.
+- 1. to receive and consider the annual audited financial statements of the Corporation for the year ended December 31, 2024 and the auditor's report thereon; - 2. to fix the number of directors at four and to elect the directors of the Corporation for the ensuing year; - 3. to appoint the auditors of the Corporation for the ensuing year, and to authorize the directors to fix their remuneration; and - 4. to transact such other business as may be properly brought before the Meeting.